 Rigid PVC (PVC-U) is produced in a compounding machinery by hot/cold mixing in the powder phase.
 For all subsequent processes requiring pellets, such as injection moulding, this is followed by compounding and pelletizing on a Buss Kneader.
 This two-stage compounding process likewise applies in the case of high filler content or specific quality demands.
 For simpler formulations, premixing in the powder phase may be sufficient.

 Compounding requirements for rigid PVC

-Compounding requirements can be summed up as follows.
-The rigid PVC dryblend powder, which also contains other constituents like stabilizers, additives, fillers, reinforcement materials and flame retardants, must be intensively mixed in the compounding machinery.
+Compounding requirements can be summed up as follows: The rigid PVC dry blend powder, which also contains other materials like stabilizers, additives, fillers, reinforcements, and flame retardants, must be intensively mixed in the compounding machinery.
 The dispersive and distributive mixing is critical, and all in compliance with well defined temperature limits.

-The Buss Co-Kneader can make the most of its strengths profile at uniform, moderate and if necessary, adjustable shear rates.
+The Buss Co-Kneader truly shines uniform, moderate and if necessary, adjustable shear rates.
 Compounding and pressurizing are separated and optimized in a two-stage system.
-Low specific energies with the most intensive mixing processes, volumetric scale-up procedures, and maximum availability are possible thanks to wide operation windows.
+Low specific energies with the most intensive mixing processes, volumetric scale-up procedures, and maximum availability are possible thanks to wide operating windows.
 It is these advantages that underline the technological and market leadership gained in rigid PVC compounding technology since the beginning of mass production in the mid twentieth century.